-- (iv) How the facility design minimizes all tree clearing requirements to the extent practicable in the fifty (50)-foot banks of NYS protected waters; - (v) How the facility design takes into account the slopes of the NYS protected waters, as well as surrounding surface slope and erosion potential, when siting within the fifty (50)-foot banks of NYS protected waters; - (vi) How the facility design minimizes surface grading requirements to the extent practicable in the fifty (50)-foot banks of NYS protected waters; and - (vii) How the facility will incorporate and maintain low height stabilizing vegetation with fine root biomass and some stream shading potential (e.g., low scrub shrub like willows or dogwood). - (7) For facilities which require compensatory mitigation as described in Table 1, the applicant shall submit a Stream Restoration and Mitigation Plan pursuant to section 900-10.2(f)(3) of this Part, in accordance with the following, unless determined otherwise by the Office in consultation with the NYSDEC: - (i) Implement mitigation at the ratios as set forth in Table 1 below, as follows: - (a) Category: Prescribed Mitigation Ratio and Type - (1) A: Allowed; no mitigation required - (2) A(M1): Allowed; mitigation required; applicant shall replace one (1) existing substandard culvert for each new crossing with a culvert designed in accordance with section 900-6.4(r)(6) of this Part.
+- (iv) How the facility design minimizes all tree clearing requirements to the extent practicable within fifty (50) feet of NYS protected waters; - (v) How the facility design takes into account the slopes of the NYS protected waters, as well as surrounding surface slope and erosion potential, when siting within fifty (50)-feet of NYS protected waters; - (vi) How the facility design minimizes surface grading requirements to the extent practicable within fifty (50) feet of NYS protected waters; and - (vii) How the facility will incorporate and maintain low height stabilizing vegetation with fine root biomass and some stream shading potential (e.g., low scrub shrub like willows or dogwood). - (7) For facilities which require compensatory mitigation as described in Table 1, the applicant shall submit a Stream Restoration and Mitigation Plan pursuant to section 900-10.2(f)(3) of this Part, in accordance with the following, unless determined otherwise by the Office in consultation with the NYSDEC: - (i) Implement mitigation at the ratios as set forth in Table 1 below, as follows: - (a) Category: Prescribed Mitigation Ratio and Type - (1) A: Allowed; no mitigation required - (2) A(M1): Allowed; mitigation required; applicant shall replace one (1) existing substandard culvert for each new crossing with a culvert designed in accordance with section 900-6.4(r)(6) of this Part.